manni8436/dinotopia/README.md

 [Click Here](testing.md) to view the full testing steps that were completed on every device and browser.

 ### LIGHTHOUSE

+[Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to ensure that the site was performing well, conforming to best practices, SEO and Accessibility guidelines.

 ### DESKTOP